islomar/islomar.github.io/_posts/2021-11-10-some-interview-questions-as-interviewee.md

 - What happens when an incident in Production is detected?
 - Tell me about your main **technical principles and practices**.
 - What is approximately your **lead time** (time from a commit to Production), **throughput** (deployments/releases to Production) and **error rate**?
-- Could you tell me which is the whole lifecycle of a user need?
+- Could you tell me which is the whole lifecycle of a **user need**?
 Could you describe for me any of your main **value streams**?
 From the discovery of the user need until its satisfaction.
+- How and when is the **priorization** done?
+Who does it?
+Based on what?
+- How do you optimize the **business and technical alignment of the teams**?
 - What happens from the moment a developer starts working on something until it is deployed?
 Could you please describe to me your **delivery pipeline**?
+What's the full **journey of a commit**?
 - How many teams does a team depend on to get a small change into production?
 - What is the entire process for a **one line change** in code to make it to production? (by [Jeremy Kahne](https://twitter.com/jeremykahne/status/1469416655168196620))
 - Do you decouple **"Release"** from "Deployment"?